From a Basement on the Hill: Recording and production

-The album was initially planned as a double album, due to contractual obligations with the DreamWorks label (now Interscope).
-During the recording period for the album, Smith had recorded with Steven Drozd and Russell Simins, drummers for The Flaming Lips and Jon Spencer Blues Explosion, respectively.

 Smith had over fifty songs on tape reel or digital hard drive.
 He completed mixing on nine of these tracks, with several others lacking only minor revisions or final vocals.
 Smith's estate hired Rob Schnapf, producer of Smith's earlier albums Either/Or, XO, and Figure 8, and musician and recording engineer Joanna Bolme, Smith's former girlfriend, to complete mixing on these tracks, eventually choosing fifteen for inclusion on the album, which was ultimately released on the Anti- label.
 When asked why he personally took up the job of finishing the album, Schnapf stated, "I had a paternal, protective feeling.
 I didn't want anybody mucking it up."

-Musician and producer David McConnell, although present throughout much of the actual recording process, was not consulted by Schnapf or Bolme during the mixing process, nor was he asked for the extensive, three years' worth of notes he and Smith had made while the album was being recorded.
+Musician and producer David McConnell, although present throughout much of the actual recording process, was not consulted by Schnapf or Bolme during the mixing process.

 Content

 "Coast to Coast" features poetry by Nelson Gary.
 Smith told Under the Radar in 2003: "I asked this friend of mine to make up something he could say as fast as he could in fifteen minutes about people healing themselves or being unable to heal themselves.
 While he's saying this thing there is a main vocal that goes over that."
 The lyric "You're keeping me around, until I finally drag us both down" details a dysfunctional relationship.

 "Pretty (Ugly Before)" was previously released as a single in August 2003 on Suicide Squeeze Records, along with a different version of "A Distorted Reality Is Now a Necessity to Be Free".
 According to McConnell, Smith did not intend to have "Pretty (Ugly Before)" on the album.

-In "King's Crossing", where he sings "It's Christmas time and the needle's on the tree, the skinny Santa is bringing something to me", Smith alludes to using heroin, which he had many problems with.

-The lyrics also contain references to the practice of a Circuit rider (religious), the Liberty Bell, The Dalles, Oregon and Lite-Brite toys.

 Schnapf noted that the track "Ostrich & Chirping", a short instrumental made from sampling and looping the noises made by a toy bird, had nothing to do with Smith and was something that McConnell had recorded by himself.
 McConnell said "don't ask me how this ended up on the record, I totally forgot I had put that on one of his reels."